Onegai My Melody: High school

-Set three years after the end of Sukkiri, Uta Yumeno, now a sophomore in High school, is living a good life in the human world with her family and friends.
-However, back in Mari Land, Kuromi steals a dark item called Dokurobou, which contains powerful dark magic that can plunge Mary Land into chaos and again escapes into the human world with the said item.
+Set three years after the end of Sukkiri, Uta Yumeno, now a sophomore in high school, is living a good life in the human world with her family and friends.
+She also wonders how My Melody is doing.
+However, back in Mariland, Kuromi steals a dark item called Dokurobou (skull bow), which contains powerful dark magic that can plunge Mariland into chaos, and again escapes into the human world with the said item.
 As she reaches the human world, she meets with Uta and Kakeru Kogure once more and starts to cause trouble.
 Luckily, My Melody comes to the human world as well and now must prevent the dark magic inside the Dokurobou from unleashing into the human world.

 Characters

 Interestingly, the characters in Onegai My Melody were both characters from the original character series and characters created exclusively for the anime.
-The denizens of Mari Land were somewhat considered "Living Dolls", in reference to Maki's phobia of cute things.
+The denizens of Mari Land were somewhat considered "Living Dolls", in reference to the tomboy girl Mana's phobia of cute things.
 Some of the characters in the series were officially added to the Sanrio canon following the show's initial run.
 For instance, Kuromi, who appeared in the first season of Onegai My Melody, became an official character of the Sanrio parent franchise in 2005.

-Several cameo characters from other Sanrio franchise appears in the anime as well.
-Hello Kitty appears in the eye-catches of the first and second series while Berry and Cherry appeared as narrators for the fourth series.
+Several cameo characters from other Sanrio franchises appear in the anime as well.
+Hello Kitty appears in the eye-catches of the first and second series, while Berry and Cherry appeared as narrators for the fourth series.